atomix/atomix.github.io/copycat/docs/server.md

   .build();
 ```

-Server state machines are responsible for registering [commands][Command] which can be submitted to the cluster.
+Server state machines are responsible for registering [`Command`][Command]s which can be submitted to the cluster.
 Raft relies upon determinism to ensure consistency throughout the cluster, so *it is imperative that each server in a cluster have the same state machine with the same commands.* State machines are provided to the server as a factory to allow servers to transition between stateful and stateless states.

 ### Configuring the transport
 By default, the server will use the [`NettyTransport`][NettyTransport] for communication.
 You can configure the transport via `withTransport`.
 To use the Netty transport, ensure you have the `io.atomix.catalyst:catalyst-netty` jar on your classpath.